Margaret Casely-Hayford

 Margaret Henrietta Augusta Casely-Hayford CBE (born 1959) is a British lawyer, businesswoman and public figure who is active in the voluntary sector.
-She is at the forefront of working to create diversity on boards and is joint-manager of a rap artist and digital media entrepreneur.
+She is at the forefront of working to create diversity on boards.
 Casely-Hayford was a candidate in the 2024 University of Oxford Chancellor election, described by The Times as an outside bet for the role, with William Hague eventually being elected.

 Biography

 Background and education

 Margaret Casely-Hayford was born in London, England, into the prominent Ghanaian Casely-Hayford family: she is the daughter of Victor Casely-Hayford, an accountant who had trained as a barrister, her grandfather was the Gold Coast lawyer, writer and politician J. E. Casely Hayford, and her brothers are historian Gus Casely-Hayford, designer Joe Casely-Hayford and Peter Casely-Hayford, formerly managing director of TV production company Twenty Twenty.
-In 2008, the Casely-Hayfords were named on "The Black Powerlist" as the most influential black family in the UK.
+In 2008, the Casely-Hayfords were named as part of the "Powerlist" as the most influential black family in the UK.

 Casely-Hayford was educated at Streatham and Clapham High School, a private day school for girls; she studied law at Somerville College, Oxford, graduating in 1982, and did her Bar finals at the Inns of Court School of Law, being called to the Bar in 1983 (Gray's Inn).

+She received an Honorary Doctorate of Arts from Coventry University in July 2025.

 Career

 Casely-Hayford worked for 20 years with the law firm Dentons, where she was made a Partner, becoming the first black woman to hold such a position in a City firm.
 She specialised in planning matters, and in 1995 wrote a book entitled Practical Planning: Permission and the Application.

 From 2000 to 2008, she was a government-appointed trustee of Great Ormond Street Children's Hospital Charity and of the Geffrye Museum and was on the development board of the Young Vic theatre.
 During 2012–16, she was a non-executive director of NHS England, and on the Board of the British Retail Consortium.
-She also serves on the Metropolitan Police panel overseeing the investigation into police corruption.
+She also served on the Metropolitan Police panel overseeing the investigation into police corruption.
 She is in the forefront of working to create diversity on boards.

 For nine years, until 2014, she was Director of Legal Services and Company Secretary for the John Lewis Partnership.
 She was also on the Board of the British Retail Consortium for four years to 2014.